mollywoodnini/ga-z270x-ug/README.md

 ## NZXT Control

 **Specific to my build:** Unfortunately it is impossible to control the pump speed with any OS other than Windows.
 As a result you must alter how the hardware is plugged in.
 You must make sure the radiator fans are plugged into a header that is PWM capable.
 For example my radiator fans are plugged into a splitter, and the splitter plugged into CPU_FAN.
 In BIOS fan control CPU_FAN is set to monitor CPU temp using a custom fan curve.
-Idle temps as low as 22c!
-And an average of 30c.
-Standard casual use between 30-45c.
-Gaming between 40-65c.
 The pump is plugged into SYS_PUMP and set to monitor CPU with the curve Full Speed.
 You do *need* to remove the USB plug from it.
 This means no lights (doesn't bother me).
 If you do not, it *will* run using Silent mode all the time.
 This results in very high temps; upwards of 80c.
 I use Intel Power Gadget to monitor hardware.
 But you can use the HWMonitor app that comes with the FakeSMC package.

 ## Hardware Accel with IGPU

 Hardware acceleration is enabled for IGPU 6600K while using dedicated graphics.
 If you have disabled IGPU in BIOS, you can turn it back on, set the size to 128mb and use PCI GPU as default.
 If you are using a 6700K you don't need to change the platform ID as they are the same.

+## Gaming

+What little games that can run on Mac natively from Steam run very well.
+HITMAN, DiRT Rally, WoW, Smite, LoL, Euro Truck Sim 2, and lots more run at 60fps with settings maxed out.
+I can stream and not suffer from from performance loss.
+I did the first time around because my install was degraded due to constant fiddling.
+Using [Wine](http://wineskin.urgesoftware.com/tiki-index.php) I can run Platinum, Gold and Silver rated games with mostly no issues.
+I don't like vysnc so I limit my frames to 75 or 60 depending on what the game settings allow.
+Considering my monitor is FreeSync and AMD is better supported in macOS, I need to get an RX580 or Vega.

+## Temperatures

+Idle for a few hours temps drop to 22c.
+Light use is around 30c.
+Gaming ranges from 40c to 60c.
+I ran a terminal test with `yes > /dev/null &`.
+After one hour average temp was 58.2c.
+Highest was 61.7c.
+This is a lot cooler than my first install and about 7c cooler on average than Windows.

 ## Brightness Control